louisacheong/nlp/README.md

 ---

 ## About Me
 I'm a data scientist based in Antwerp, Belgium, passionate about scalable AI and accessible NLP solutions.
-I specialize in applied ML for real-world domains such as healthcare, insurance, and education.
+I specialize in applied ML for real-world domains such as healthcare, finance, and education.

 Connect with me on [LinkedIn](https://www.linkedin.com/in/phui-san-louisa-cheong-6a62772/)